Fraud in Audits

 Financial records are created internally, and therefore, are subject to a high risk of manipulation or fraud from insiders.
 There are many personal incentives to manipulate these records, and auditing is important to ensure that these records and statements are not misstated.

-Auditors are responsible for detecting fraud and are important in providing assurance that financial statements are free from material misstatement, whether it is caused simply by error or by fraudulent activities.
+Under existing auditing standards, auditors are responsible for obtaining reasonable assurance that the financial statements taken as a whole are free from material misstatement, whether it is caused simply by error or by fraud.

 Auditors must obtain reasonable assurance that financial statements are free from material error, and will issue a qualified or clean opinion.